 ARRC: Age Related Residential Care.
-Term often used in relation to the DHB contract with residential care providers.
-(See also page 142).
+Term often used in relation to the DHB contract with care home providers.
+(See also page 110).

-CARER: Someone who cares for you in an informal sense.
-Usually an unpaid family member.
+CARER/CARE PARTNER: Someone who cares for you in an informal sense.
+Usually an unpaid family/whānau member.